adub08/OpenWeather32/README.md

 The esphome yaml config has been included but you will almost certainly need to change i2c addresses to match the individual sensor boards used along with wifi and device details.

-# Disclaimer:
-**The Eagle file is an export from diptrace, i have no idea how good an export it is**I have not tested all features on this PCB yet, inparticular the wind and rain meters.
-I also have not tested the adafruit BME280 & The SparkFun AS3935 header. **Check Board layout and if headers are suitable before use.
-I Make no promises about anything being correct!**

 # Render & Photos:
 **Render of the Revision 1.1 board**